 Please also note that what choices are available in the drop-down menus in the “Manage Datasets” view (modify, retrieve or view) are entirely dependant upon what phase the dataset is in (open, closed, acquiring etc.) and what permissions the user has.
 To get more permissions than what you might already have - talk to the laboratory administrators or research group admin.

 The status-column show icons for the state of the dataset.
-The dataset is either in an open (orange, open padlock) or closed (green, closed and crossed out padlock) state.
-Furthermore the data of the dataset is either present locally in AURORA (green storage symbol) or not present locally in AURORA (red, crossed out storage symbol).
+The dataset is either in an open (orange, open padlock) or closed (gray, closed padlock) state.
+Furthermore the data of the dataset is either present locally in AURORA (gray folder symbol) or not present locally in AURORA (gray, crossed out folder symbol).
 By being present locally means that the data is stored in any of AURORAs storage areas.
 If they are not present locally, they might still exist somewhere else outside of AURORA.

 The datetimes in the AURORA Web-client is shown in ISO-8601 format and with any timezone information that the client is able to get from the browser.
 If no timezone information is available or the timezone is 0 (effectively no offset), the time is displayed in UTC and postfixed with the letter “Z” for Zulu or UTC.